RST - Recreation, Sport, and Tourism

 RST 480 Orientation to Internship credit: 1 Hour.

-Prepares and places students in the RST Internship (RST 485).
+Prepares students for the RST Internship (RST 485).
 Topics include placement requirements and policies, resume preparation, interviewing skills, acquiring letters of application, and the roles and issues of professional practice.
 1 undergraduate hour.
 No graduate credit.

 RST 485 Internship credit: 12 Hours.